sarathchandra2702/Sonar-Rock-vs-Mine-Classification-using-KNN-Pipeline-GridSearchCV-/README.md

 Model Optimization

-Instead of manually selecting parameters, the project uses GridSearchCV to automatically identify the best configuration.
+Instead of selecting parameters manually, GridSearchCV is used to automatically search for the best combination of hyperparameters.

-This ensures:
+This approach helps:

-Better model generalization
+Improve model performance

-Reduced overfitting
+Reduce overfitting

-Improved classification accuracy
+Identify the most effective KNN configuration

 Key Insights

-Some important observations from the dataset:
+From the analysis and modeling process, several insights were observed:

 Certain sonar frequencies show stronger correlation with object type.

-Mines tend to produce different reflection intensity patterns compared to rocks.
+Mines tend to produce distinct reflection intensity patterns compared to rocks.

-Distance-based models like KNN perform well on signal-pattern classification problems.
+Distance-based algorithms like KNN perform effectively for signal-based classification tasks.

-Hyperparameter tuning significantly improves prediction performance compared to default settings.
+Proper hyperparameter tuning significantly improves classification performance.

 Technologies Used